unc-csxl/csxl.unc.edu/docs/angular/resolvers.md

 ## Preface

+Throughout COMP 423 so far, you have learned about subscribing to `Observable`s to load the data results from your API calls.
+Your Angular Service functions are responsible to calling the APIs you expose in your backend - and these service functions return `Observable` objects.
+Then, your Components can *subscribe* to these `Observable`s to access the actual data they hold.

 Imagine that we are trying to load the list of all CSXL organizations into the `OrganizationPageComponent`.
 To do this, we would first need to call on on the `OrganizationService` Angular service class - specifically the `.getOrganizations()` method.

 Recall that your service functions return _observables_.
 If we examine the method signature of the `OrganizationService.getOrganizations()` method, it looks like the following: